Home

 • "The Lord hath trodden under foot all my mighty men in the midst of me: he hath called an assembly against me to crush my young men: the Lord hath trodden the virgin, the daughter of Judah, as in a winepress."

-What does Selah Mean?
-As we know, this word is extensively used in the Psalms.
-The reason is because the psalms are a prayer book, divinely-inspired songs of the people of Israel, often Messianic, allegorical, and very historically "parabolic."
-That is to say, history, replete with a deeper spiritual meaning.
-The word "Selah" is there to signal the believer to "measure carefully" the meaning of what has been said.
-This because there is some deeper spiritual wisdom here and we are to reflect on it and understand its deeper true meaning.
-Just as the Hebrew word [amen], also translated Amen, is an exclamation of "confidence of truth" and of the certainty of what has been said, so Selah [celah], is an exclamation that we should measure and reflect upon what has been said.
+When Christians ask, "what does selah Mean," we know this word is extensively used in the Psalms.
+The reason is that the Psalms are a prayer book of divinely-inspired songs of the people of Israel, and are often Messianic, allegorical, and very historically "parabolic."
+That is to say, the history of God's people replete with a deeper spiritual meaning.
+The word "Selah" is there to signal the believer to thus "measure carefully" the meaning of what has been said because there is some deeper spiritual truth and wisdom here concerning Christ and we are to reflect on it.
+Just as the Hebrew word [amen], also translated Amen, is an exclamation of "confidence of truth" and of the certainty of what has been said, so selah [celah], is an exclamation that we should measure and reflect upon what has been said.

 Psalms 4:4